learosema/terabaud.github.io/README.md

 This is the development branch of my site.
 It has a nice NPM workflow ☺.

 To install the dependencies, type `npm install`.
-Then, type `npm start` to start the server at localhost:8080.
+Then, type `npm start` to start the server at `localhost:1337`.

 ## what's inside?

-This is just a static site rendered via common tools available on NPM.
+This is a static site rendered via common tools available on NPM.

 * pug to html compilation
 * [PostCSS](https://github.com/postcss/postcss) with [Preset Env](https://preset-env.cssdb.org/).